Splitting strategies for post-selection inference: Post-selection inference

-For some popular variable-selection algorithms, such as the lasso or stepwise procedures with fixed tuning parameters, the conditioning event $\{ S = s \}$ can be studied analytically (often, it can be written as a union of affine sets; see e.g. \cite{leetaylor, loftustaylor}; and \cite{leeetal}).
+For some popular variable-selection algorithms, such as the lasso or stepwise procedures with fixed tuning parameters, the conditioning event $\{ S = s \}$ can be studied analytically.
+Often, it can be written as a union of affine sets; see e.g. \cite{leetaylor, loftustaylor}; and \cite{leeetal}.
 In most cases, however, this event is too complicated to be explored analytically.
-Furthermore, even when they can be implemented, conditional methods tend to be very conservative \citep{length1}.
+Furthermore, even when they can be implemented, conditional methods tend to be very conservative; \cite{length1} show, for instance, that in many cases confidence intervals constructed from the conditional distribution of $Y\mid \{S=s\}$ have infinite expected length.
 In such cases, data splitting offers an analytically simple and computationally light solution to the inference problem.